sagemath/trac_to_gh/Issue 1825.md

 # Issue 1825: rewrite the script in devel/doc/ref so that anybody can add new auto-generated files to the reference manual via hg.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1825

 Original creator: was